 Now, that I’m back after the gastroscopy, let’s get started.

 The pain was vague and was mostly on the centre of the abdomen, but it was not getting relieved with time.
-I took an oral Pantoprazole in vain and when I couldn’t tolerate the pain any longer, my wife went to the hospital and brought a loaded syringe with pantoprazole 40mg.
+I took a Pantoprazole tablet, the acidity lowering pill, but in vain and when I couldn’t tolerate the pain any longer, my wife went to the nearby pharmacy and brought a loaded syringe with pantoprazole 40mg.
 About one minute after taking the shot intravenously, something terrible happened.

 At the emergency department, I thought I was getting special care as both of us were doctors.
 My light head found it hard to think when I heard someone standing nearby exclaiming that she couldn’t appreciate my blood pressure reading!

-“Please start an IV line”, I mumbled lying there still wondering what could be the cause of the abdomen pain.
+“Please start an intravenous line”, I mumbled lying there still wondering what could be the cause of the abdomen pain.

 Fifteen minutes later, the Surgeon who examined me told that they had sent for a serum amylase test to rule out pancreatitis and still they had no idea whether a scan could be done or not.
 Why?
 Because, it was a Sunday!

 Anoop, Santosh and Sanoj, who had rushed to the hospital to help me were busy trying to find out alternate diagnostic centres from where an ultrasound scan could be done.
 One of them was engaged with my baby boy, who was greeting everyone at the emergency department.
-Finally, when my thoughts had began to migrate to my misfortunes of being an emergency department case, a nurse came and conveyed us the good news that the sonologist had reached the hospital and so, we could do the scan there itself.
-She also, gave me a test dose of diclofenac potassium, as tramadol was not at all effective.
+Finally, when my thoughts had began to migrate to my misfortunes of being an emergency department case, a nurse came and conveyed us the good news that the ultrasound guy had reached the hospital and so, we could do the scan there itself.
+She also, gave me a test dose of diclofenac potassium,, another painkiller, as tramadol was not at all effective.

 Inserting a Ryle’s tube is a tricky task and I have done it several times mostly for the palliative home care patients.
 If you’ve seen the movie, “Iron Man”, it’s the same tube that Robert Downey, Jr (Tony Stark) pulls out through his nostril.
 All said and done, it was now my turn to experience how it felt!

-I was finding it almost impossible to breathe through the nose and every time I swallowed some saliva, I could feel the irritable foreign body lying back in my throat.
+I was finding it almost impossible to breathe through the nose and every time I swallowed, I could feel the irritable foreign body lying back in my throat.
 It was really an uncomfortable feeling and I wanted to take out the tube then and there.
-But, I was not allowed to.
+But, I was not allowe to do so.
 I was the patient, and not the doctor.

 As I was not permitted to take any food or fluid through mouth, (NPO), there were 5 pints of different IV (intravenous) fluids on my orders.
 At 1.00 AM the other day, I needed to sleep a bit and the only thing that was stopping me was the tube.
 So what could I do other than follow what Iron Man did, right?
 I thought, if any more aspirations had to be done, let them put another tube whenever required.
 Because, at that time, I had to sleep and this tube was way too uncomfortable.
 Did I mention the sneezing and all?
 Oh you should have seen me, blow my free nostril after sneezing 7 times in a row!